Bhopal–Bilaspur Express: Coach composition

-The train is classified as a passenger train and does not have air conditioned coaches.
+The train is classified as a passenger train and only 1 second ac coach have air conditioned coaches.

 Average speed and frequency

 Train no.18235 Bhopal – Bilaspur Express runs at an average speed of 54 km/h from Bhopal Junction till Khurai Railway Station.
 Then from Khurai Sumreri (the suburban railway station of Khurai), till Bilaspur, Chhattisgarh, its average speed reduces to 40 km/h.

 Train no.18236 Bilaspur – Bhopal Passenger is solely a passenger train which halts at each and every stop till Bhopal with an average speed of 34 km/h.

 The train operates daily from both cities, covering its total distance of 720 km in 23 hours.